Emergent Symmetry and Valley Chern Insulator in Twisted Double-Bilayer Graphene: Abstract

-Twisted double bilayer graphene (TDBG) under a transverse electric field is predicted to exhibit a topological valley Chern number $2$ at charge neutrality, protected by an emergent valley symmetry, which can manifest in the Hofstadter spectra.
-Here, we report the experimental observation of a universal closing of the charge neutrality gap of TDBG at $1/2$ magnetic flux per unit cell, which is in agreement with theoretical predictions for a valley Chern number $2$ gap, and provides evidence for both the emergent symmetry and valley Chern bands.
-Furthermore, our theoretical analysis of the interaction effect and experimental data shows that the interaction energy is larger than the flat-band bandwidth in TDBG near $1^\circ$, but does not alter the emergent valley symmetry and the single-particle band topology. \end{sciabstract}
+Theoretical calculations show that twisted double bilayer graphene (TDBG) under a transverse electric field develops a valley Chern number $2$ at charge neutrality.
+Using thermodynamic and thermal activation measurements we report the experimental observation of a universal closing of the charge neutrality gap in the Hofstadter spectrum of TDBG at $1/2$ magnetic flux per unit cell, in agreement with theoretical predictions for a valley Chern number $2$ gap.
+Our theoretical analysis of the experimental data shows that the interaction energy, while larger than the flat-band bandwidth in TDBG near $1^\circ$ does not alter the emergent valley symmetry or the single-particle band topology.

-{\bf One Sentence Summary:} The theoretically predicted valley Chern number in twisted double bilayer graphene is experimentally confirmed by measurements of the charge neutrality gap in a perpendicular magnetic field.